 Our faculty is also included in the Mevlana Exchange Program, which is a student and lecturer exchange program between higher education institutions abroad.
-In this context, we have bilateral agreements that include scientific cooperation and student exchange with Ahmed Yesevi University (Kazakhstan), Kyrgyzstan-Turkey Manas University (Kyrgyzstan), Osh State University (Kyrgyzstan), International Islamic University Malaysia (Malaysia), University of Malaya (Malaysia), Malaysian Islamic Sciences University (Malaysia), International Islamic Sciences University (Malaysia), International Islamic College (Malaysia), University of Jerash (Jordan), University of Zerqa (Jordan), University of Al Albayt (Jordan), University of Sidi Mohamed Ben Abdellah (Morocco), Qarawiyyin University (Morocco) and An-Najah University (Palestine).
+In this context, we have bilateral agreements that include scientific cooperation and student exchange with Ahmed Yesevi University (Kazakhstan), Kyrgyzstan-Turkey Manas University (Kyrgyzstan), Osh State University (Kyrgyzstan), International Islamic University Malaysia (Malaysia), University of Malaya (Malaysia), Malaysian Islamic Sciences University (Malaysia), International Islamic University College (Malaysia), University of Jerash (Jordan), University of Zerqa (Jordan), University of Al Albayt (Jordan), University of Yarmouk (Jordan), University of Mutah (Jordan), University of Tripoli (Lebanon), University of Sidi Mohamed Ben Abdellah (Morocco), Qarawiyyin University (Morocco) and An-Najah University (Palestine).
 In addition, with the Farabi Exchange Program, students are offered the opportunity to study at other universities in Turkey.